zerkz/JiraJockey/README.md

  * set progress to orange if the last comment contains a PR

 * Git
+ * add pop up for open PR's in watched repo's
  * Add post PR option to new PR submissions
  * Disable submit PR button if console logs or writefiles are detected